-- 4.1 General Procedures - 4.11 All nominations and elections for which the Committee on Committees and Elections is responsible shall be by secret ballot. - 4.12 The chair of the Committee on Committees and Elections shall maintain a record of each election.
+- 4.1.1.
+All nominations and elections for which the Committee on Committees and Elections is responsible shall be by secret ballot. - 4.1.2.
+The chair of the Committee on Committees and Elections shall maintain a record of each election.
 The results of each election by numerical count of votes received by each candidate shall be posted in the Senate office by the chair of the Committee on Committees and Elections as soon as the count has been completed and verified.
 The chair of the Committee on Committees and Elections shall retain for 30 days all ballots, or electronic records of ballots, cast during an election.
 If the results of the election are formally protested during that time, the ballots shall be retained until the protest is resolved.
-The results of each election by numerical count of the votes shall be kept on file in the Senate office for three years. - 4.13 The period of time for casting ballots shall be eight working days with the deadline at noon on the last day.
+The results of each election by numerical count of the votes shall be kept on file in the Senate office for three years. - 4.1.3.
+The period of time for casting ballots shall be five working days with the deadline at noon on the last day.
 The poll closing time shall be clearly stated on the ballot.
-Only ballots received in the Senate office or at the online polling site by the poll closing time shall be counted.
+Only ballots received via the online polling site by the poll closing time shall be counted.

-4.2 Elections to the Senate
+4.2.
+Elections to the Senate